-Kenya’s capital and largest city, Nairobi is the base for many tourists visiting Kenya for their African safari experience on the mara masai or other protected area.
+Kenya’s capital and largest city, Nairobi is the base for many tourists visiting Kenya for their African safari experience on the mara Masai or other protected areas.
 As the city’s main tourist attractions, there is even the Nairobi National Park within the city boundary, which we will mention next in a bit more detail.

 Nairobi was initially established as a rail depot by the British and grew to become the country’s capital.
 This is now a vibrant and culture-filled city with fantastic restaurants and attractions, including the national museum, orphanages for various animals, the nearby national park, and some fascinating buildings.